 You and your spouse decide how, when and under what condition your divorce will occur.
 You are not subjected to the protocols, schedules, the unpredictability, and the adversarial approach of the legal system.

-You and your spouse together can expect to spend about $2,500 for the divorce, which includes mediation and attorney prepared legal documents.
+You and your spouse together can expect to spend approximately $2,500 to $3,000 for the divorce by mediation, which includes mediation fees, drafting attorney fees to prepare legal documents and file your divorce, and court filing fees.
 Less, if you have no children and your affairs are not complex.
 Hudson Valley Divorce Mediation does not require a retainer.
-We charge an hourly rate of $180 for your mediation.
-The parties participating in mediation share this fee, in some ratio that makes sense to them.
+We charge an hourly rate of $200 for your mediation.
+The parties participating in mediation share this fee, in some ratio that makes sense to you.

 Divorce mediation is an economical choice.
 If you litigate your divorce, the legal battle can cost, for each of you, $25,000 to $50,000 or more in attorney fees, even if you are not wealthy.
 In addition, “cost” not only means dollars spent, but also the emotional cost to you and your children brought about by long, drawn-out and bitter legal proceedings.

-After you and your spouse have agreed on all issues related to your breakup—especially divisions of assets and debts, parenting responsibilities and support obligations—a neutral attorney associated with Hudson Valley Divorce Mediation is available to assist you in finishing up the legal requirements to have the court grant you a divorce.
+After you and your spouse have agreed on all issues related to your breakup—especially divisions of assets and debts, parenting responsibilities and support obligations—a neutral drafting attorney who collaborates with Hudson Valley Divorce Mediation is available to assist you in finishing up the legal requirements to have the court grant you a divorce.

 Mediation is not a substitute for sound legal advice from a qualified attorney.
-The mediators at Hudson Valley Divorce Mediation strongly advise you and your spouse to have independent legal advice on questions that have legal implications throughout the mediation process.
-In addition, you are encouraged to have your consulting attorney review the completed mediated agreement to ensure that you have not agreed to anything that is against your own interest.
+Mediator Ide at Hudson Valley Divorce Mediation strongly advises you and your spouse to have independent legal advice on questions that have legal implications of concern to you throughout the mediation process.
+In addition, you are encouraged to have your personal consulting attorney review the completed mediated agreement, the MOU, to ensure that you have not agreed to anything that is against your own interest.

 Very few situations are too complicated for mediation.
-The mediators at Hudson Valley Divorce Mediation are skilled at identifying component parts of a complex issue, and can help you approach the complexity one aspect at a time, as well as help you look at overall implications.
+Mediator Ide at Hudson Valley Divorce Mediation is skilled at identifying component parts of a complex issue, and can help you approach the complexity one aspect at a time, as well as help you look at overall implications.

 If the complexity is about things such as an intricate business interest or a complicated tax situation, outside experts such as accountants, appraisers, actuaries, financial professionals and specialized attorneys can be consulted as part of the mediation process.